bosagora/agora-cl-docs/website/docs/wallet/withdraw-validator.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-The **Capella/Shanghai Agora** upgrade lets you withdraw your validator nodes' staked Agora in one of two ways:
+The **Withdrawal Agora** upgrade lets you withdraw your validator nodes' staked Agora in one of two ways:

 1. **Partial (earnings) withdrawal**: This option lets you withdraw your earnings (that is, all value staked above 40,000 BOA) and continue validating.
 2. **Full withdrawal**: This option lets you liquidate your entire stake and earnings, effectively liquidating your validator node(s) and exiting the network.